Masterquis/Windows10JoinDomain/README.md

-<h1>Windows 10 VM Creating and Joining to an Active Directory Domain</h1>
+<h1>Windows 10 VM Creation and Joining to an Active Directory Domain</h1>

 <!-- ### [YouTube Demonstration](https://youtu.be/7eJexJVCqJo) -->